Setting Up OAIS SIP/AIP/DIP Workflows in Python

 def validate_xml_schema(xml_path: Path, xsd_path: Path) -> bool:

-"""Strict XML validation with recover=False and custom error logging."""
+"""Strict XML validation with recover=False and byte-offset error logging."""

 with open(xsd_path, "rb") as xsd_file: